Bad Santa (or, “Santa-Zilla, slip a sable under the tree…”)

 Heather

-3 thoughts on “Bad Santa (or, “Santa-Zilla, slip a sable under the tree…”)”
+3 Replies to “Bad Santa (or, “Santa-Zilla, slip a sable under the tree…”)”

 1. This is awesome.
 Not the clue of course, but the story.
 I wondered if any of your Santas were grumpy and hard to please.
 People are seldom consistent after all.
 I hope to read more of these.
 Good storytelling, and I love to see you be brave and say “No” to um, cotton headed ninny muggins.
 Merry Christmas to you and Jim!